robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 Programmatic modification of results
 ------------------------------------

-If the provided built-in features to modify results are are not enough, Robot Framework makes it possible to do custom modifications programmatically.
+If the provided built-in features to modify results are not enough, Robot Framework makes it possible to do custom modifications programmatically.
 This is accomplished by creating a model modifier and activating it using the :option:`--prerebotmodifier` option.